Phone:+61 3 9225 8742

 Royal Commission into the Management of Police Informants (junior counsel to Brendan Murphy QC and with Kyle McDonald).

-Morgan has acted for and against a number of government departments in common law proceedings, inquests, administrative law and regulatory prosecutions.
+Morgan regularly acts for and against government departments in common law proceedings, inquests, administrative law and regulatory prosecutions.

-He regularly appears in inquests having appeared for individuals, government departments; other interested parties (including families) and assisted the coroner.
+He regularly appears in inquests.
+He has appeared for individuals, government departments, medical practitioners, police, health services and other interested parties (including families) and assisted the coroner.

 His experience, in investigations, emergency management and fraud place him in a unique position to be able to advise parties seeking to recover compensation or take action against individuals for intentional torts and also advice regulators and governing bodies.